vividos/UnderworldAdventures/uwadv/docs/README.Manual.md

     "C:\Program Files\7-Zip\7z.exe" x game.gog -ouw1and2

+The actual games are in the "UW" and "UW2" subfolders.

 ### 2.5 uw_demo download

 There is also a demo version of Ultima Underworld 1 available for free on some